moczix/clash-of-girls-server_rewrited/readme.md

 - @Response(), use on param of function to retrieve res
 - @RestRepository() use on repository class, pick also from java spring jpa, to mark repository class for further injection
 - @InjectRepository(name: string), use on property of class to inject dependency to property.
 Name is class Name of repository. i use the spring way, so property must by initialized as null or whatever cuz typescript transpiler remove property from class body if they aren't init.
 The other way would be angular way - injection in class constructor
+- @Authenticated, use on controller class which should be authenticated request